Articles

 How to implement the Security Headers using WP-Hide?

-Depending on the server type ( e.g. Apache, Nginx ) a security header requires a special line on the system configuration.
-On Apache, it works with Header set while on Nginx it rely on the “add_header” directive.
-A header syntax is critical, as using the wrong format conclude to a whole site failure.
+Depending on the server type ( e.g. Apache, Nginx ), a security header requires a special line on the system configuration.
+On Apache, it works with Header set while on Nginx it relies on the “add_header” directive.
+A header syntax is critical, as using the wrong format can result in a whole site failure.

 The WP Hide plugin eliminates this huge inconvenience.
 The Security Headers become easy to manage through a graphic interface, while the plugin core automatically creates the appropriate rewrite data and deploys on the server-side.
-Chose the required security headers and appropriate option makes the operation a click away:
+Choose the required security headers and the appropriate option to make the operation a click away:

 Sample options interface for Cross-Origin-Embedder-Policy (COEP) security header: